andreihmm/collection-of-wallpapers/README.md

 - Then you click "Ok" and activate your wallpaper

 ## 🌟 Contribute
 If you enjoy my work, feel free to give a ⭐ on the repositories or suggest improvements!
+Also follow my GitHub profile!